giftyemefatechhub/sustainableproject/round/2023/weekly-log.md

 Precondition
 ---------------------

-You should have knowledge on Git and GitHub and you should have Git with GitBash installed on your environment.
+You should know Git and GitHub and you should have Git with GitBash installed on your environment.

-You should have knowledge on how to write a object oriented program with Python using classes.
+You should know how to write an object-oriented program with Python using classes.

-Overview of part 2 & part 3
+Overview of parts 2 & 3
 ---------------------

 "Part 2: Testing" is about testing and documentation of the code.

-* Work in teams of two and two and develop an application using object oriented Python.
+* Work in teams of two and two and develop an application using object-oriented Python.
     * Apply linters to enhance the code.
     * Use unit testing.
-* Oppose on other projects by reviewing them.
+* Oppose other projects by reviewing them.

 "Part 3: Clean Code" is about the concept of what makes clean and good code.